-Diffuser tequila producers value quantity above quality, so agave plants are grown solely for sugars to transform to alcohol, not to present regional characteristics or points of distinction.
-The diffused spirittherefore hasno organoleptic qualities, it is made from fermentable sugars producing homogenized product with neutralized flavors, devoid of character and nuance.
+Factories making tequila with diffusers prioritize volume over quality, so agave plants are grown solely for sugars to transform to alcohol, not to present regional characteristics or points of distinction.
+Diffused tequila therefore has no organoleptic qualities; it is made from homogenized sugars producing homogenized spirit with neutralized flavors, devoid of character and nuance.

 Existing tequila governance allows bulk sale between tequila distillers, so dozens of brands have moved from their owntraditional production to purchasing inexpensivediffusertequila.
 Their own distilleries now lay dormant, and the flavors of their brands havetotally changed, causing confusion among consumers anderoding the legitimacy of the category.